revk/SolarSystem/README.md

 I have something to keep it running if it stops, I think linux / debian on a pi makes that pretty easy these days too.

 By the way, you can get industrial grade SD cards for your Pi, and that is probably a good idea.

+You should also run a TLS MQTT server (mosquitto) with username and password for wifi connected devices.